rich-junwang/rich-junwang.github.io/content/posts/tech/parallelism/index.md

 A few key points in 3D parallelism implementation.
 - TP is communication heavy, thus TP blocks should be put on different GPUs within the same node to leverage fast NVLink communication.
 On the contrary, PP communication is light, and it is usually put across nodes.
 - Within a data parallel group, all GPUs hold the same model parameters.
 After each update, there will be gradient all-reduce operation.

+How to achieve this, in Megatron-LM, this is achieved by first partition all GPUs by pipeline parallelism.
+Then withnin the same pipeline block, partition GPUs based on tensor parallelism.
+After that, the number of copies within the pipeline block will be the data parallelism number.

 ## References
 [1] https://huggingface.co/blog/bloom-megatron-deepspeed <br>